Generalizing to unseen domains via distribution matching: Experimental Setup and Results

-Our empirical evaluation aims to answer the following questions: (i) Can we do better than standard ERM under i.i.d. assumptions by using information of source domains only? (ii) where does G2DM's performance stand in comparison to previous work? (iii) is G2DM indeed enforcing distribution matching? (iv) what is the effect on the resulting performance of employing different stopping criteria?
-We start the investigation performing experiments on two domain generalization benchmarks (VLCS \cite{fang2013unbiased} and PACS \cite{li2017deeper}) which consist of object recognition tasks.
-We then evaluate G2DM on a real-world task that involves classifying electroencephalography (EEG) time series for affective state prediction.
-Additionally, in the supplementary material we provide results showing the impact of the random projection layer size and the number of source domains on final performance.
+We design our empirical evaluation to validate G2DM in conditions where different assumptions are satisfied.
+In the first scenario, we chose experimental conditions such that the covariate shift assumption holds.
+For that, we employ G2DM on object recognition tasks.
+In this case, we aim to answer the following research questions: i) Can G2DM perform better than standard ERM under i.i.d. assumptions by using information of source domains only? ii) Where does G2DM performance stand in comparison to previously proposed domain generalization strategies? iii) Is G2DM indeed enforcing distribution matching across source and unseen domains?
+And iv) What is the effect on the resulting performance given by different access models to test distributions during training?